Home | Browse Topics | Taonga Māori | Māori land | The Māori Land Court

 Te Ture Whenua Māori Act 1993, s 6

-The Māori Land Court (Te Kooti Whenua Māori) has the following key features and functions:
+Te Kōti Whenua Māori (the Māori Land Court) has the following key features and functions:

-• like the general courts such as the District Court and High Court, the Māori Land Court is a court of record, which means that a permanent record of all its proceedings, decisions and orders is kept, and the court is the custodian of and maintains those records
+• Like the general courts such as the District Court and High Court, the Māori Land Court is a court of record, which means that a permanent record of all its proceedings, decisions and orders is kept, and the court is the custodian of and maintains those records.

-• the Māori Land Court is unique as a court in that it also has a land registry function, maintaining a register of all Māori land
+• The Māori Land Court is unique as a court in that it also has a land registry function, maintaining a register of all Māori land.

-• the court determines issues to do with the status of Māori land
+• The court determines issues to do with the status of Māori land.

-• the court examines and gives approval, if the relevant criteria are met, to transactions that transfer ownership and other interests in Māori land, including the transfer of a deceased owner’s interests to his or her successors (“succession”), and the selling or gifting of land (“alienation”)
+• The court examines and gives approval, if the relevant criteria are met, to transactions that transfer ownership and other interests in Māori land, including the transfer of a deceased owner’s interests to his or her successors (“succession”), and the selling or gifting of land (“alienation”).

-• when it has received an application, the court can establish Māori land trusts and incorporations, or recommend that Te Puni Kōkiri (the Ministry for Māori Development) establish a Māori reservation, to enable the multiple owners of Māori land to make decisions about their land more effectively.
+• When it has received an application, the court can establish Māori land trusts and incorporations, or recommend that Te Puni Kōkiri (the Ministry for Māori Development) establish a Māori reservation, to enable the multiple owners of Māori land to make decisions about their land more effectively.

-• the court provides the public with access to information concerning Māori land and to the court’s records.
+• The court provides the public with access to information concerning Māori land and to the court’s records.

 • Māori Land Court staff provide advisory services to the public in the form of assistance, education and general information about Māori land.